-Dilantin is a prescription medication approved by the Food and Drug Administration (FDA) more than 50 years ago for the treatment of seizures.
-In people with epilepsy, Dilantin is most effective for partial onset and tonic-clonic seizures.
-Dilantin may be referred to by its drug name, Phenytoin.
+Dilantin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control generalized tonic-clonic (grand mal) and complex partial-onset seizures.
+Dilantin is also referred to by its drug name, phenytoin.
 Phenytoin is also sold under the brand name Phenytek.

-Dilantin is an anticonvulsant, or drug that prevents seizures.
-It is believed that Dilantin works in cases of epilepsy by slowing down nerve signals.
+Dilantin is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+It is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

 Do not stop taking Dilantin suddenly.
-If you decide to stop taking Dilantin, consult your physician for a plan to taper off gradually.
+If you decide to stop taking Dilantin, consult your physician for a plan to reduce your dose gradually.

 People with Chinese ancestry may experience some side effects of Dilantin more intensely.

-Long-term use of Dilantin may result in weakening of the bones.
-People who are taking Dilantin long-term should be sure to exercise regularly and consider taking calcium and Vitamin D supplements.
+Long-term use of Dilantin may result in the weakening of bones.
+People who are taking Dilantin long-term should exercise regularly and consider taking calcium and vitamin D supplements.
 If you take calcium supplements, take them at least two hours before or after taking Dilantin.

-Call your doctor if you experience chest pain, irregular heartbeat, tremors, pain in your upper stomach, dark urine, yellowing skin or eyes, a skin rash, or signs of infection such as fever, sore throat, and cough while taking Dilantin.
+Call your doctor if you experience chest pain, irregular heartbeat, tremors, pain in your upper abdomen, dark urine, yellowing skin or eyes, a rash, or signs of infection such as fever, sore throat, and cough while taking Dilantin.

 Dilantin may reduce the effectiveness of some forms of birth control, including oral contraceptives and implants.
 You may need to adopt another form of birth control while using Dilantin.